Top-Ranger/harbour-vocabulary/Readme.md

  * Import / export of vocabulary list.
 Supported file formats:
    - CSV

-# Planned features

- * Detailed statistics about all vocabulary

 # License

 Licensed under the Apache License, Version 2.0 (the "License");